Birmingham Burglar Drops Through Jewelry Store Ceiling While Trying To Escape From Police

 According to TMZ, this isn’t the first time a burglar has “fallen from grace,” so to speak.
 Earlier this year, a Canadian couple tried to rob a convenience store.
 While trying to escape from a mounted officer, the woman tried to climb into a ceiling vent to escape.
 It failed to hold her weight, and she crashed to the ground in front of police.

 The two were promptly arrested, but the video of her botched escape quickly went viral.
 We don’t have footage of this Birmingham burglar, but the photo is comedic gold on its own.
-While escaping into the vents to escape police sounds pretty cool in theory, a long history of robbers falling through ceilings makes the idea less Mission Impossible and more Battleship.
+While escaping into the vents to escape police sounds pretty cool in theory, a long history of robbers falling through ceilings makes the idea less Mission Impossible and more The Breakfast Club.